Fish for finance: Relocations of financial assets and staff

 Nor do any of the EU rivals offer the range of excellence in all financial subsectors that London does, since they compete with each other as well as London—Frankfurt specialises in banking, Amsterdam in trading platforms, and Dublin and Luxembourg in fund administration.
 Paris is the closest to London in having that range, but it still could improve considerably; a recent survey of world financial centres ranked it 18th, just ahead of Washington, D.C.
 French regulators are also still seen as intrinsically hostile to the financial industry, despite the city's recent efforts to attract more of that business.

 On 4 January 2021, the first trading day after the UK fully withdrew from the EU, analysts calculated that 45 per cent less stock was traded in London than had at the end of the previous year.
 This was attributed to Euro-denominated shares no longer being permitted to trade on the British exchange due to a lack of equivalence.
 It was estimated that a total of €6.3 billion in shares was traded that day in the EU that might otherwise have traded in London.

 All the shares traded on the pan-European exchange Aquis moved from London to Paris that week as well.
 The company head called it a "spectacular own goal" for the UK.
 One unnamed financial industry leader complained to The Independent that "we've sacrificed financial services for a bunch of fish."
 The following month it was reported that Amsterdam's exchanges had surpassed London as Europe's largest Euronext trading centre during January, with a daily average of €9.2 billion in shares traded on Euronext Amsterdam and the Dutch arms of Turquoise and CBOE Europe, as opposed to €8.6 billion in London, due to the EU's decision to not yet grant equivalence.
 Paris and Dublin also saw small increases.

-In mid-March securities for 50 Irish companies that trade on the Euronext Dublin were transferred from the CREST central securities depository in London to the Brussels unit of Euroclear.
+In mid-March securities for 50 Irish companies that trade on the Euronext Dublin were transferred from the CREST central securities depository in London to Euroclear Bank in Brussels.
 This amounted to another €100 billion in assets leaving the UK for the EU since Brexit.
 Ireland, alone among EU countries, does not have its own securities depository and had instead relied on the UK's, since most Irish companies also listed their stock in London.